Optimal Quantum Purity Amplification: Math Prerequisite

 \subsubsection{Generalized Quantum Fourier Transform}

 It turns out that YTs, YDs, and WTs are deeply connected with representation theory, through concepts such as (generalized) Fourier transform (FT) and Schur-Weyl duality.

-To define the FT, we consider the permutation representation of the symmetric group.
-For a finite group \( G \) with elements \( \{ g_i \mid i \in \{0, \dots, n\} \} \) (which we will take to be $S_n$), where \( g_0 \) is the identity element, we define the group algebra \( A_{S_n} \) as the vector space spanned by all \( g_i \) as basis elements, with the algebra operation given by the linear extension of the group multiplication:
+To introduce the FT, we first look at the group algebra of the symmetric group $S_n$.
+Let $S_n=\{g_i\mid i=0,\dots,n!-1\}$ with $g_0=()$ the identity.
+The group algebra $A_{S_n}$ is the complex vector space having the $g_i$ as basis vectors, and multiplication is defined by extending the group product linearly:

 On this algebra, we define left and right multiplication operators \( L(g) \) and \( R(g) \) for each \( g \in S_n \).
 The left multiplication is given by the homomorphism \( L:S_n\to \mathcal{L}(A_{S_n}) \), where \( \mathcal{L}(A_{S_n}) \) denotes the space of linear operators on \( A_{S_n} \), while the right multiplication is denoted as \( R(\cdot) \).
 For $g\in S_n$, $v\in A_{S_n}$, the action of these operators are: